hernancontigiani/Smart-rent-apartment-App/README.md

-# Rent-Aparment-Search
+# Rent-Apartment-Search
 One of the most tedious thing is looking for new aparment, one of the most popular web used in Argentina for this purpose is Mercadolibre\
-This Rest API make scrapping from Mercadolibre search to get the information of thousands of apartments for rent, prince, location and make a intelligence analyisi to make something that could take as a week in a couple of seconds.
+This Rest API make scrapping from Mercadolibre search to get the information of thousands of apartments for rent, prince, location and make a intelligence analysis to make something that could take as a week in a couple of seconds.

 # Enviroment:
 This API was made with Flask